-The open public of $isEquiv_s$ is (again) to avoid the need for multiple layers of record projections.
-This marks the end of the definition of the record type SemiNearRing.
-To summarise, a record value snr : SemiNearRing contains as fields a carrier set s, the operations $(\simeq{s-}, 0_s, +{s-}, \cdot{s-})$ and the proofs of the properties (isCommMon, zero1, zero^r, $<>$).
+The open public of isEquiv_s is (again) to avoid the need for multiple layers of record projections.
+To summarise, a record value snr: SemiNearRing contains as fields a carrier set s, the operations (${\sim s{-}}$, ${0s}$, ${-+s{-}}$, ${-\cdot s{-}}$) and the proofs of the properties (isCommMon, zero1, zero^r, ${\sim s{-}}$).
 We will later return to this record type and add a few more fields (in section 5) and helpers (in section 7.2 and section 8) to capture the full specification of the closure algorithm, but for now this will do.

 4.1.
 Matrix Algebra(s).
 Valiant's algorithm works on square matrices.
-We carry on and define the algebraic structures required on matrices.
-Luckily, most of the structure of matrices is the same as that required on elements.
-In fact, the name of the carrier set (s) defined earlier was in reference to square matrices.
+We carry on and define the algebraic structures required on matrices for Valiant's algorithm to work.
+Some of the structure of these matrices is the same as that required of elements, and we will later (in section 6) show that the additional properties follow from just a SemiNearRing structure on the elements.

-However, Valiant's algorithm works only on upper triangular matrices- that is, those whose elements at and below the diagonal are zero.
-We could have defined upper triangular matrices by quotienting, namely, as the type of square matrices satisfying the triangularity predicate.
+The name of the carrier set (s) defined earlier was in reference to square matrices.
+However, Valiant's algorithm works only on (strictly) upper triangular matrices- that is, those whose elements at and below the diagonal are zero.
+We could have defined upper triangular matrices as the type of square matrices satisfying the triangularity predicate.
 However, such a definition yields a large amount of tedious work to manipulate the extra predicate.

 Instead, we enforce the property of upper-triangularity axiomatically, by defining a separate type u (for upper triangular matrix) and require an embedding from u to s (square matrix).
-We package the types u and s, together with all their properties, in a single record SemiNearRing2: we later build structures by simultaneous recursion on u and s.
+We package the types u and s, together with all their properties, in a single record SemiNearRing2.
+This packaging helps, because we later build structures by induction, and the inductive case for u depends on the induction hypothesis for s and vice-versa.
 (Yet we keep SemiNearRing as a separate entity, as it is an adequate specification of the elements of the matrices.)